What is bonus depreciation?

 Bonus depreciation is a way to accelerate depreciation.
 It allows a business to write off more of the cost of an asset in the year the company starts using it.

-Thanks to the Tax Cuts and Jobs Act of 2017 (TCJA), a business can now write off up to 100% of the cost of eligible property purchased after September 27, 2017 and before January 1, 2023, up from 50% under the prior law.
-However, that 100% limit will begin to phase down after 2022.
+Thanks to the Tax Cuts and Jobs Act of 2017 (TCJA), a business can write off up to 100% of the cost of eligible property purchased after September 27, 2017 and before January 1, 2023, up from 50% under the prior law.
+However, that 100% limit begins to phase down after 2022.
 Starting in 2023, the rate for bonus depreciation will be: